nikolamilosevic86/TableDisentangler/README.md

-TableAnnotator - A tool for automatic table annotation
+TableDisentangler - A tool for automatic disentangling of functional areas in tables and their annotation
 ===============================================

-TableAnnotator is a tool for annotating tables written in Java.
+TableDisentangler is a tool for annotating tables written in Java.
 It uses specific annotation schema we proposed that is able to capture information about functions of a cell and inter-cell relationships.
-TableAnnotator is a tool for extracting annotations from tables in PMC clinical documents in XML format.
+TableDisentangler is a tool for extracting annotations from tables in PMC clinical documents in XML format (it is possible to generate XML from PDF).

 Tool does this in a couple of steps.
 Firstly, tables are decomposed to a matrix of cell objects containing data and information about navigational path (headers, stubs, subheaders).